Zacharia Paliashvili: Soviet period

-Early in 1929 Paliashvili was invited to the Ukraine to conduct two concerts of Georgian music in Kharkov, then the capital of Ukrainian Soviet Republic.
+Early in 1929 Paliashvili was invited to Ukraine to conduct two concerts of Georgian music in Kharkov, then the capital of Ukrainian Soviet Republic.
 The concerts were held on January 28 and 29 and were very successful.
 The Ukrainian musical world warmly greeted the great Georgian composer.
 The reception in honor of Paliashvili was attended by distinguished representatives of Ukrainian culture and also by Henri Barbusse, a French writer who was on a visit to the Soviet Union at that time.
 He warmly thanked Zakharia Paliashvili for the aesthetic pleasure and for the discovery he had made "of a new world of musical Georgia".
 It was there that the idea came to produce in Kharkov Absalom and Eteri and in Tbilisi Taras Bulba, a Ukrainian classical opera by Nikolay Lysenko.
 Both were produced as suggested, the former in Kharkov on October 18, 1931 (Director – A. Pagava, décor – S. Nadareishvili), and the latter in Tbilisi in the winter of 1933.
 Absalom and Eteri was produced in Ukrainian by Konstantin Tsagareli, a gifted lawyer and close friend of the composer, jointly with O. Varava.

 In the summer of 1929, Paliashvili made his second visit to Azerbaijan.
 Two symphonic concerts were given in Baku, the capital of the republic, on July 23 and 24.
 The program was made up of Paliashvili's works and the author conducted the orchestra.